 - Heavy Trucks— Many trucks other than light trucks will fall into this category.
 The manufacturer usually refers to these trucks as “21⁄2 tons to “41⁄2 tons” and in some cases up to “5 tons.
 20,001 lbs. to 45,000 lbs.
 GVW

-- Extra Heavy Trucks – Many trucks falling into this category will be the very large dump trucks and the larger mix-in-transit trucks.
-Vehicles in this weight range will have a nominal rating of 41⁄2 tons and above.
+- Extra Heavy Trucks – Many trucks in this category are either the very large dump trucks or the larger mix-in-transit trucks.
+The weight range of these vehicles will have a nominal rating of 41⁄2 tons and above.

-- Extra Heavy Truck Tractors – The majority of tractors fall into this category.
-It does not matter if the tractor is single rear axle or dual rear axle.
+- Extra Heavy Truck Tractors – The majority will be tractors fall .
+The type of tractor is either single rear axle or dual rear axle.
 If the GCW is over 45,000 lbs., it is classified under this category.

 Who is Responsible for Baltimore County Truck Accidents?